Hagland Premier launching and naming ceremony

 Hagland Premier got to meet her right element fro the first time with a spectacular sideways launching in Groningen.
 The vessel is the last in a series of three vessels being built at Royal Bodewes in the Netherlands.
 The vessel is a battery hybrid general cargo carrier of 4900 DWT, equipped with an electrical cargo handler for zero emission in port.
 Compared to the oldest vessels in Hagland’s existing fleet, the vessel is expected to reduce CO2 emission by more than 40% and NOx emissions by 90-95%.

-The vessel is scheduled to be delivered mid-2023 while the two sisters are scheduled to be delivered this summer and during Q1 2023.
-All the ships will fly NIS flag (Norwegian International Ship registry).
-The total investment for this ship will be about NOK 150 million, totalling NOK 430 million for the series of newbuilds.
+The is scheduled to be delivered November 2023.
+All the ships in this series will fly NIS flag (Norwegian International Ship registry).
+The total investment for this ship will be about NOK 150 million, totaling abt NOK 450 millions for the series of newbuilds.

-The newbuilding contracts have been entered into on the basis of substantial support from ENOVA, which has been instrumental for the realisation of the project.
-This project is also supported by the fleet renewal program for short sea shipping.
+The newbuilding contracts have been entered into on the basis of substantial support from ENOVA and NOx fund, which has been instrumental for the realization of the project.

-– We are proud to enter into another contract for a newbuild with the latest green technology that is commercially available.
-The investment in these newbuildings is a big step forward for the company and will make Hagland Shipping’s fleet the most environmentally friendly in our segment
+– We would like to thank Bodewes including all subcontractors, our site team, the crew and our team in Haugesund for a job well done.
+The investment in these newbuildings is a big step forward for the company and will make Hagland Shipping’s fleet the most environmentally friendly in our segment.